• Skip to primary navigation

 Viennese Cookies Preparation

-3. Fold dry ingredients into the butter and sugar mixture until you have a smooth batter.
+3. Fold dry ingredients into the butter and sugar mixture until you have a smooth dough.
 Pop the bowl into a fridge for 5 minutes.

 Viennese Cookies Preparation_3